Mirage (Fleetwood Mac album): Release

-The album returned the group to the top of the US Billboard charts for the first time since their 1977 album Rumours, spending five weeks at number two.
+The album returned the group to the top of the US Billboard charts for the first time since their 1977 album Rumours, spending five weeks at number one.
 It spent a total of 18 weeks in the US top ten and has been certified double platinum for shipments in excess of two million copies in the US.
 It also reached number five in the UK where it has been certified platinum for shipping 300,000 copies, and number two in Australia.